-With headlines about security breaches seemingly popping up every few days, we've become much more aware about online privacy and the dangers of digital snooping and identity and data theft.
+Over the past several years, we've become much more aware of online privacy and the dangers of online snooping and identity and data theft.

-Check out some of the best mobile encrypted messaging apps available right now for Android and iOS devices.
+Check out some of the best encrypted messaging apps available right now for Android and iOS devices.

-Signal (Android, iOS: Free)
+1. Signal (Android, iOS: Free)

 You can send text messages, voice calls, group messages, media and attachments to your phone contacts, all without having to mess with PIN codes or special login credentials.
 Messages can also be set to self-destruct after a certain amount of time.
-A newly added Chrome browser plugin lets you use Signal from your desktop as well.
+A Chrome browser plugin lets you use Signal from your desktop as well.

 Ease of use and strong, open-source, regularly audited encryption makes Signal a favorite of the security-conscious, with accolades from Edward Snowden and other privacy advocates.
 User-friendliness without compromising on security makes Signal a fantastic option for users looking for an encrypted messaging and calling app.